Kaitoi Whakapaipai Kanohi

-Aliana adds that there’s way more to being a make-up artist than applying make-up and understanding colour.
+Aliana adds that there’s a lot more to being a make-up artist than applying make-up and understanding colour.

 “You have to know the bones of the face and how to work with light and dark concepts.
 You actually work with the bone structure to enhance natural beauty.

 “A designer might say to me, ‘I want a really smudgy black-eyed look for my model’.
-But if they use a model that’s got smaller eyes, then a hard core look is not necessarily going to suit them.
+But if they use a model who has smaller eyes, then a strong look is not necessarily going to suit them.
 So you need to be able to recognise that at the beginning and suggest a compromise.”

-There are no specific requirements for becoming a make-up artist, but some employers may prefer you to have a qualification from a polytechnic or a make-up school.
+There are no specific requirements for becoming a make-up artist, but most employers prefer you to have a qualification from a polytechnic or a make-up school.

 There are no specific secondary education requirements, but visual art, media studies or drama and theatre studies are useful.